Aaronpqking/data-day/README.md

 ***
 AS A USER I want to find something to do with friends WHEN I enter my zip code or city
-THEN I am shown choices of music events and local breweries to attend
+THEN I AM SHOWN choices of music events at local venues with nearby local breweries to attend
 ***
 ### Description
 ***